Chamber of Deputies (Romania): 2000–2004

 Elections to the Chamber of Deputies were held on 26 November 2000, in which the Social Democratic Party of Romania (PSD) won plurality.
-The governing majority was formed from the PSD and the Democratic Alliance of Hungarians in Romania (UDMR/RMDSZ), which, with 182 members, made up 54.8% of seats.
+The governing majority was formed from the PSD and the Democratic Union of Hungarians in Romania (UDMR/RMDSZ), which, with 182 members, made up 54.8% of seats.
 The president of the Chamber of Deputies during this period was Valer Dorneanu, who was elected on 15 December 2000.
 The distribution of seats was as follows: